 You’ll receive information from each bureau about how to lift the freeze if and when you intend to apply for credit yourself or permanently want to remove the freeze.
 Don’t lose it—it’s your key to your own credit report!

-We’re well past the days of simple computer viruses now, and so it isn’t enough just to have a basic antivirus installed on your computer.
+We’re well past the days of simple computer viruses now, and so it isn’t enough just to have a basic antivirus installed on your computer for help in preventing fraud.
 Hackers today have all kinds of tricks and tools up their sleeves to get your information, such as phishing schemes, spyware and even ransomware.

 Instead, look for full-security packages that include antivirus, firewall and protection against the schemes mentioned above, at a minimum.
 Bitdefender and Norton offer great solutions.